This page describes the American Ingenuity Prefab Dome Home Kit Contents.

 - A center core of seven inch rigid block of R-28 expanded polystyrene insulation (EPS)…comparable to 11″ of fiberglass batting.This insulation is not styrofoam.

-- On the exterior of the insulation is a layer of ¾” concrete reinforced with galvanized steel mesh and fibers.
+- On the exterior of the insulation is a layer of ¾” concrete reinforced with galvanized steel mesh.

 - On the interior of the insulation is 1/2″ Georgia-Pacific DensArmor Plus High Performance gypsum wallboard adhered to the EPS with wallboard adhesive.
 Ai specifically utilizes DensArmor and not conventional sheet rock because during the kit assembly it can rain.
 Sheet rock when it gets wet crumbles and molds.
 The DensArmor is moisture resistant and mold resistant.
-The gypsum contains fiberglass matting on each side.
+The gypsum contains silicon and fiberglass matting on each side.
 The DensArmor contains no food source for mold growth.
+Once the DensArmor dries out it returns to its original consistency.

 - To view our web site file that covers panel composition, please view Composition.